MiddleSand/RewardCrates/README.md

 - Simple, easy-to-understand crate configuation through both configuration files and a GUI
 - Efficient multithreaded operation & support for modern frameworks

-Watch this resource to enjoy the plugin upon first release :D
+Watch this resource to enjoy the plugin upon first release, or join our [Discord](https://discord.gg/SDenGHDFVX) for community & support!